 This is it — the home stretch, the last hurrah, the final few months before you retire.
 Congratulations!
-You’ve earned this time in your life.
+You’ve earned the right to relax.

-Just be sure your enthusiasm for retirement doesn’t distract you from the important financial moves that must be made before your paychecks come to a halt.
+Just be sure your pending retirement doesn’t distract you from the important financial moves that must be made before your paychecks come to a halt.

 From stress testing your budget, to planning for healthcare, to determining which Social Security claiming strategy might optimize your monthly benefit, the to-do list is long for those who expect to retire in the next 12 months.